OfficeDev/Copilot-for-M365-Samples/samples/msgext-northwind-inventory-ts/lab/Exercise 04 - Add a new command.md

 ```
 # Step 5 - Run the App!
 Search for product by company name

+Now you're ready to test the sample as a plugin for Copilot for Microsoft 365.

 1. Delete the 'Northwest Inventory' app in Teams.
 This step is necessary since you are updating the manifest.
 Manifest updates require the app to be reinstalled.
 The cleanest way to do this is to first delete it in Teams.

     a.
 In the Teams sidebar, click on the three dots (...)
 1️⃣.
 You should see Northwind Inventory 2️⃣ in the list of applications.